SD-github21/Movies-ETL/README.md

 # Movies - Extract, Transform, Load (ETL)

 ## Overview of Movies-ETL
 The purpose of the Movies-ETL analysis was to implement a procedure to "extract" data from existing data files, "transform" the data through creating and implementing several functions, and "load" the data into a PostgreSQL database.
-Below are the steps of the data analysis procedure for this app:
+Below are the steps of this ETL data analysis procedure:

   - An ETL function was created to read in three data files, i.e., Kaggle metadata and MovieLensratings CSV files as well as Wikipedia JSON data.
   - The Wikipedia data was transformed in numerous ways, i.e., filtering data, streamlining columns through renaming and organizing them, refine the data by minimizing the